-- 2. Prior to the release of any funds applicable to the grant, the Recipient shall have; - i. submitted a grant budget and service plan, and such budget and plan must be approved by the Grantor, and - ii. executed and returned the Grant Agreement to the Grantor. - 3.
+- 2. Prior to the release of any funds applicable to the grant, the Recipient shall have; - i. submitted a grant budget and service plan, and such budget and plan must be approved by the Grantor, and - ii. executed and returned the Grant Agreement to the Grantor. - iii. filed reports timely according to the schedule specified in the Grant Agreement and satisfactorily resolved all questions arising from such reports as identified by the Grantor. - 3.
 The Recipient shall use grant funds for the specific purposes and in the amounts set forth in the approved budget and service plan and shall not materially deviate from such budget and service plan. - 4.
 Deviations from the budget amounts shall be deemed material when such deviations are: - i. in excess of 20% of the budgeted amount for all items with a budget of \$1,000 or more, or - ii. in excess of \$500 for items budgeted less than \$1,000. - iii.
 PLAN, Inc. must seek authorization from the Board in writing of any change to the approved allocations to programs, even if the deviation is less than 20%.
 The authorization request must provide a detailed explanation for the change sought. - 5.
 The Recipient may request a revision of its approved budget.
 The request shall be in writing, fully delineating the request and reasons for the revision, to the Executive Director of the Grantor.
 The Executive Director may request such additional information he or she may deem necessary to approve the revision request.
-Requests for budget revisions must be made prior to incurring expenses that would cause a material deviation, and be sent to the Grantor for consideration no later than May 31 of the grant year.
+Requests for budget revisions must be made prior to incurring expenses that would cause a material deviation and be sent to the Grantor for consideration no later than May 31 of the grant year.